vippsas/vipps-invoice-api/vipps-invoice-api.md

 system, the performance is well on par with a batch approach.

-The main benefits are that it becomes much easier to ensure and verify idempotency of the endpoint.
-We insert the received invoices _synchronously_.
+The main benefits are that it becomes much easier to ensure and verify idempotency of the endpoint, and that issues related to callbacks (sometimes caused by network-related timeouts, etc - often difficult to fix) are eliminated.

+Received invoices are inserted _synchronously_.
 In case of problems (such as `HTTP 5XX` return codes or network issues), it is possible to simply repeatedly submit invoices until a `HTTP 2XX` status code is returned.
-We guarantee that any invoice is inserted exactly once.
+We guarantee that any correctly received invoice is inserted exactly once.

 ## Invoice validation